KalishFx/Rate/README.md

 #Instructions
+> npm install
 > npm install -g nodemon

 Then run nodemon
 > nodemon

-then navigate to ngFullBlend and run
+Then navigate to ngFullBlend and run
+> npm install

+Then
 > ng serve